 - Does this data have any correlation to another data set (i.e. cause and effect)?

 - How can we make the data comparison fair?

-More tests likely breeds more positive test cases.
-To make the data more fair, we need to compare another set of data that cannot be impacted by the cause/effect of more tests: hospitalizations.
+More tests likely breed more positive test cases.
+To make the data fairer, we need to compare another set of data that cannot be impacted by the cause/effect of more tests: hospitalizations.

 In 2017, according to the CDC, there were 45,000,000 reported symptomatic illnesses caused by the flu.
 810,000 of those were hospitalized.
 This is a ratio of 0.018.

 The coronavirus has 3,000,000 symptomatic cases and 25l,499 hospitalizations.
 This is a ratio of 0.084.
 Using these ratios, we can determine that the coronavirus has a higher rate of hospitalizations than the flu.